-- 2.3 Certificate of Good Faith Conference Before filing any motion, except as noted in paragraph C., the moving party shall confer with counsel for the opposing party in a good faith effort to resolve the issues raised by the motion, and the motion shall contain a statement certifying that the moving party has conferred with opposing counsel and that counsel have been unable to agree on the resolution of the motion (the "Certificate"). - A. The term "confer" as used herein, means a substantive conversation either in person or by telephone in a good faith effort to resolve the motion without court action and does not envision an exchange of ultimatums by fax or letter.
+3.3 - Certificate of Good Faith Conference - Before filing any motion, except as noted in paragraph C., the moving party shall confer with counsel for the opposing party in a good faith effort to resolve the issues raised by the motion, and the motion shall contain a statement certifying that the moving party has conferred with opposing counsel and that counsel have been unable to agree on the resolution of the motion (the "Certificate").

+A. The term "confer" as used herein, means a substantive conversation either in person or by telephone in a good faith effort to resolve the motion without court action and does not envision an exchange of ultimatums by e-mail, text or letter.
 Certification that counsel has attempted to confer with opposing counsel is not sufficient.
-The court may sua sponte deny motions that fail to include an appropriate and complete certificate under this section. - B. The certificate shall set forth the date of the conference, the names of the participating attorneys, and the specific results achieved.
+The court may sua sponte deny motions that fail to include an appropriate and complete certificate under this section.

+B. The certificate shall set forth the date of the conference, the names of the participating attorneys, and the specific results achieved.
 It shall be the responsibility of counsel for the movant to arrange for the conference.
 Counsel are expected to respond promptly to inquiries and communication from opposing counsel.
-Repeated failure or refusal of a party or attorney to so confer should be set out with specificity in the certificate. - C. No conference, therefore no certificate, is required for appropriate ex-parte motions, uncontested motions, judgment on the pleadings, summary judgment, or other dispositive motions.
-If a motion is uncontested or unopposed, reference to that fact should be made in the title of the motion (i.e., "Plaintiff's Unopposed Motion for Extension of Time"). - D. A party alleging that a pleading fails to state a cause of action will confer with counsel for the opposing party before moving to dismiss, and, upon request of the other party will stipulate to an order permitting the filing of a curative amended pleading in lieu of filing a motion to dismiss.
+Repeated failure or refusal of a party or attorney to so confer should be set out with specificity in the certificate.

+C. No conference, therefore no certificate, is required for appropriate ex-parte motions, uncontested motions, judgment on the pleadings, summary judgment, or other dispositive motions.

+D. A party alleging that a pleading fails to state a cause of action will confer with counsel for the opposing party before moving to dismiss, and, upon request of the other party will stipulate to an order permitting the filing of a curative amended pleading in lieu of filing a motion to dismiss.

-- 2.4 Motions Decided on Papers and Memoranda Motions, except those for summary judgment, may be considered and decided by the court on the pleadings, the court file, and memoranda, without hearing or oral argument.
-Unless otherwise directed by the Court, responses in opposition shall be filed within five days after service of the motion for discovery disputes, ten days for motions directed to the pleadings, and twenty days for motions for summary judgment.
+3.4 - Motions Decided on Papers and Memoranda - Motions, except those for summary judgment, may be considered and decided by the court on the pleadings, the court file, and memoranda, without hearing or oral argument.
+Unless otherwise directed by the Court, responses in opposition shall be filed within five days after service of the motion for discovery disputes, 10 days for motions directed to the pleadings, and 20 days for motions for summary judgment.
 Request for additional time shall be made by a motion filed before the date the response is due.
 If a timely response is not filed, the court may deem the motion uncontested.
-Unless otherwise directed by the Court, the movant may file a reply within ten days of service of the response in opposition. - 2.5 Hearings or Oral Argument on Motions Any party who seeks oral argument on a motion shall contact the judge's office to schedule a hearing.
+Unless otherwise directed by the Court, the movant may file a reply within 10 days of service of the response in opposition.

+3.5 - Hearings or Oral Argument on Motions - Any party who seeks oral argument on a motion shall contact the judge's office to schedule a hearing.
 No hearings will be set until after a motion is filed with the Clerk of Court.
 All hearing dates will have to be cleared with opposing counsel before being confirmed with the court.
 Once a date is cleared with opposing counsel and confirmed with the court, it will be the movant's responsibility to produce and distribute a notice of hearing.
-A courtesy copy should be submitted to the court. - 2.6 Telephone hearings -Any attorney desiring to attend a hearing by phone should consult with opposing counsel.
-If there is no opposition, no motion is required for phone appearance at a routine hearing, however, should advise the Judge's Office of the intention to appear by phone when scheduling.
-The intention to appear telephonically should be stated in the notice of hearing.
-The party appearing telephonically will be provided contact information by the Judge's Office as to what number to contact the Court before hearing with calling in shortly before the appointed time.
+A courtesy copy should be submitted to the court.